 Since 1994 and the Access to Justice Act, solicitors have been granted what are called higher court rights of audience, which allow them to present cases in court as well as to prepare cases.
-Solicitors can therefore handle cases from the police station through to the highest court of appeal.
+Solicitors can, therefore, handle cases from the police station through to the highest court of appeal.
 Barristers, on the other hand, continue to focus solely on presenting cases in court and are specifically trained in advocacy and the skills needed to present a case.

 It is important that you choose early on in your law education whether you want to be a solicitor or a barrister as the training varies.
+Read on to find out how to become a lawyer.

 Law qualifications and training for barristers